These soft and slightly tangy Do Re Mi Cookies are wrapped in toasted pecans. They’re perfect with a cup of coffee or tea!

 These cookies are perfect for giving a hostess gift, nestled in a Christmas tin.
 They also freeze wonderfully for cookie cravings after the holidays.

 Do Re Mi Cookies are part of the six recipes I’m sharing from my grandmothers this year.
-Here are the rest (more coming soon):Print
+Here are the other five:

 Do Re Mi Cookies

 - 1 cup (2 sticks) unsalted butter, at room temperature

 - 1 teaspoon vanilla extract

 - 1 teaspoon baking powder

 - Preheat oven to 375°F.